-Stress eating is pretzel logic.
+Stress eating and bingeing is pretzel logic.

 The heart has its reasons, which reason does not know.
 We feel it in a thousand things.